Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

-Furthermore, the volumetric heat-transfer coefficient $\bar{h}^{f \rightarrow s}$ was evaluated for the flow domain, as shown in Fig. \ref{rve} (c).
-As illustrated in Fig. \ref{rve} (c), the inlet temperature $T_{\mathrm{in}}^{f}$ is prescribed at the fluid inlet boundary, and the solid temperature $T^{s}$ was prescribed at the solid wall.
-By solving the Navier--Stokes and heat advection-diffusion equations, the temperature field $T^{f}$ of the fluid is obtained and $\bar{h}^{f \rightarrow s}$ was derived by substituting the result into the following heat-conservation equation:
+The permeability and drag coefficients, as well as the effective thermal conductivity, are macroscopic physical properties that depend only on the material properties and the microgeometry.
+In contrast, the volumetric heat transfer coefficient is an effective parameter that depends not only on the material properties and the microgeometry but also on the surrounding flow conditions.
+The volumetric heat-transfer coefficient $\bar{h}^{f \rightarrow s}$ was evaluated for the flow domain, as shown in Fig. \ref{rve} (c).
+As illustrated in Fig. \ref{rve} (c), the inlet temperature $T_{\mathrm{in}}^{f}$ is prescribed at the fluid inlet boundary, and the solid temperature $T^s$ was prescribed at the solid wall.
+Here, the solid temperature $T^s$ is assumed to be spatially uniform within the unit cell for the derivation of the volumetric heat-transfer coefficient.
+This approximation is introduced under the assumption that the characteristic dimension of the lattice unit cell is sufficiently small compared with the macroscopic length scale of the heat exchanger.